Secarian/GoWDOS/src/web/SystemAO/utilities/README.md

-# ArOZ Online System Utilities
+# WDOS Online System Utilities

 ## Introduction to License usage in system utilities
-In the ArOZ Online Beta implementation, only MIT, apache 2.0 and public domain licenses are allowed.
+In the WDOS Online Beta implementation, only MIT, apache 2.0 and public domain licenses are allowed.
-In the ArOZ Online 1.0 version, GPL and AGPL libraries are allowed **IF AND ONLY IF** the library is not modified.
+In the WDOS Online 1.0 version, GPL and AGPL libraries are allowed **IF AND ONLY IF** the library is not modified.

 ## Requirement of releasing source code to the public
 See more at : https://www.gnu.org/licenses/gpl-faq.en.html#GPLRequireSourcePostedPublic